COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 Coursework for the Electronic Technology degree encompasses classroom and hands-on, laboratory work that utilizes modern, industry standard equipment.
 Graduates of the program are prepared for entry-level electronic tech positions in manufacturing, installation, operation, service, maintenance, and troubleshooting.

 Bryant & Stratton College’s Electronic Technology associate degree program provides students with the ability to:

-Graduates of the Electronic Technology degree can continue their education with the Electronic Engineering Technology bachelor’s degree program at Bryant & Stratton College.
+Graduates of the Electronic Technology degree can pursue further electronic technician training by continuing their education with the EET (Electronic Engineering Technology) bachelor’s degree program at Bryant & Stratton College.

 Major Requirements (34 credits)

 To learn more about the courses in the Electronic Technology degree, please consult our course catalog.